The Quantum Apocalypse Is (Not) Coming in 2026

 A press release warned of a quantum 'Cybersecurity Apocalypse in 2026' from an algorithm breaking RSA.
 Experts were skeptical.
 Here's what actually happened.

-Every few months, the cybersecurity world receives a new press release announcing the imminent death of public-key cryptography.
-The algorithm has changed, the institute has a different name, but the arc of the story is always the same: a dramatic claim, a flurry of headlines, and then — silence, as experts quietly examine the math and come to rather less exciting conclusions.
+Every few months, someone puts out a press release announcing the imminent death of public-key cryptography.
+The algorithm is different, the institute has a new name, but the story always goes the same way: a dramatic claim, a burst of headlines, and then quiet, as experts look at the math and find it less impressive than advertised.

-The latest entry in this genre is the Jesse–Victor–Gharabaghi (JVG) algorithm, presented by the Advanced Quantum Technologies Institute in a press release with the understated title: “Cybersecurity Apocalypse in 2026.”
+The latest version is the Jesse-Victor-Gharabaghi (JVG) algorithm, from the Advanced Quantum Technologies Institute, whose press release carried the restrained title: ”Cybersecurity Apocalypse in 2026.”

 Reader, we are still here.

 TL;DR: The JVG “RSA is doomed in 2026” claim did not survive expert scrutiny.
-It is a useful reminder that PQC preparation should be driven by credible risk, not press-release hype.
+It’s a good reminder that PQC preparation should follow credible risk assessment, not press-release hype.

 The JVG paper, posted to Preprints.org in late 2025, proposes a hybrid classical-quantum approach to integer factorization.
-The headline numbers are striking: it claims to factor RSA-2048 in approximately 11 hours using fewer than 5,000 physical qubits.
-For context, mainstream peer-reviewed estimates put the real-world qubit requirement at somewhere in the millions.
-The press release helpfully noted that this posed an “immediate threat” to global encryption infrastructure, and that the apocalypse would arrive by 2026.
+The numbers look dramatic: it claims to factor RSA-2048 in roughly 11 hours using fewer than 5,000 physical qubits.
+Peer-reviewed estimates put the real requirement somewhere in the millions.
+The press release called this an “immediate threat” to global encryption infrastructure and predicted the apocalypse would arrive by 2026.

-The security community’s response was swift, and, shall we say, collegial.
-Scott Aaronson — one of the world’s foremost quantum computing theorists — titled his blog post on the subject “The ‘JVG algorithm’ is crap.”
-Aaronson is not typically given to hyperbole.
+The security community responded quickly.
+Scott Aaronson, one of the world’s top quantum computing theorists, titled his blog post ”The ‘JVG algorithm’ is crap.”
+He’s not usually one for overstatement.

-The technical criticisms converge on a few points.
+The technical objections cluster around a few things.

-First, the paper’s jaw-dropping efficiency claims rest on simulations of tiny numbers — factoring 15, 21, 143, and a handful of other small composites — and then extrapolating to RSA-2048 via curve fitting.
-This is a move with a long and undistinguished history in the “I can break RSA” literature.
-Small-scale simulation results for quantum circuits routinely fail to reflect the catastrophic effects of noise at scale.
+The paper’s efficiency claims come from simulating tiny numbers (factoring 15, 21, 143, and a few other small composites) and extrapolating to RSA-2048 with curve fitting.
+This has a long, inglorious history in the “I can break RSA” literature.
+Small-scale quantum circuit simulations routinely miss the catastrophic effects of noise at scale.

-Second, the claim of 5,000 physical qubits ignores the elephant in every quantum computing room: error correction.
-Running a deep quantum circuit without noise tearing it apart requires encoding many physical qubits into a much smaller number of fault-tolerant logical qubits.
-The gap between “physical qubits in a diagram” and “physical qubits you actually need to run this reliably on real hardware” is where most of these claims go to die, usually quietly.
+The 5,000-qubit claim also ignores error correction, which is the elephant in every quantum computing discussion.
+Running a deep quantum circuit without noise destroying it requires encoding many physical qubits into far fewer fault-tolerant logical qubits.
+The gap between “physical qubits in a diagram” and “physical qubits you actually need on real hardware” is where most of these claims quietly fall apart.

-Third, there is the matter of venue.
-The manuscript was hosted on Preprints.org, which explicitly does not conduct peer review.
-Genuine breakthroughs in quantum factoring do not typically debut as press releases on wire services before passing through arXiv, let alone through a journal.
-The Hacker News thread on this was, predictably, not kind.
+Then there’s the venue.
+Preprints.org explicitly does not do peer review.
+Real breakthroughs in quantum factoring don’t debut as press releases on wire services before even hitting arXiv, much less a journal.
+The Hacker News thread was, predictably, not kind.

-Here is where it gets worth caring about beyond the entertainment value.
+This is where it matters beyond the entertainment value.

-The actual quantum threat to public-key cryptography is real.
-Shor’s algorithm genuinely breaks RSA and elliptic curve cryptography on a sufficiently powerful quantum computer.
-NIST spent years standardizing post-quantum replacements for exactly this reason.
-The transition is happening, it is important, and it requires sustained effort from essentially every organization that relies on encrypted communications.
+The quantum threat to public-key cryptography is real.
+Shor’s algorithm does break RSA and elliptic curve cryptography on a powerful enough quantum computer.
+NIST spent years standardizing post-quantum replacements for this reason.
+The transition is happening, it matters, and it needs sustained effort from basically every organization that depends on encrypted communications.

-What hype cycles like the JVG press release do is muffle the signal.
-When “quantum will break encryption” becomes the headline that cried wolf, security teams start tuning it out.
-The organizations that most need to be quietly preparing their cryptographic infrastructure are instead filing it under “sensational nonsense” and moving on.
+Hype cycles like the JVG press release muffle that signal.
+When “quantum will break encryption” becomes the headline that cried wolf, security teams tune it out.
+The organizations that most need to be quietly preparing their cryptographic infrastructure end up filing it under “sensational nonsense” and moving on.

-The real timeline for a cryptographically relevant quantum computer remains genuinely uncertain — that uncertainty is part of why migration now makes sense, rather than waiting for a definitive date.
-Scott Aaronson himself, generally skeptical of near-term timelines, has noted that anyone concerned about cybersecurity should probably already be looking at migrating to quantum-resistant cryptography, because hardware progress could surprise us.
+The real timeline for a cryptographically relevant quantum computer is genuinely uncertain, and that uncertainty is part of why starting migration now makes sense rather than waiting for a specific date.
+Aaronson himself, who is generally skeptical of near-term timelines, has said that anyone concerned about cybersecurity should probably already be migrating to quantum-resistant cryptography, because hardware progress could surprise us.

-The practical response to all of this — both the genuine long-term threat and the recurring noise — is the same thing: know what cryptography you are running, and make sure you can change it.
+The practical response to both the real long-term threat and the recurring noise is the same: know what cryptography you’re running, and make sure you can change it.

-That means understanding which of your systems use RSA or elliptic curve key exchange, whether they support post-quantum hybrids like ML-KEM, and whether a future algorithm rotation would require a six-year project or a configuration change.
-That property — the ability to swap cryptographic algorithms without rebuilding your infrastructure — is what the industry calls crypto agility, and it is more valuable than any single algorithm choice.
+That means knowing which systems use RSA or elliptic curve key exchange, whether they support post-quantum hybrids like ML-KEM, and whether swapping algorithms would take six years or a config change.
+That ability to rotate cryptographic algorithms without rebuilding your infrastructure is what people mean by crypto agility, and it matters more than any single algorithm choice.

-QCReady can tell you in seconds where your public-facing endpoints stand today: whether they’re already negotiating post-quantum key exchange, or still running classical-only TLS.
-It won’t protect you from press releases, but it will tell you whether your actual infrastructure is ahead of the real threat curve.
+QCReady can show you in seconds where your public-facing endpoints stand: whether they’re already negotiating post-quantum key exchange or still on classical-only TLS.
+It won’t protect you from press releases, but it will tell you whether your infrastructure is ahead of the actual threat.

-The quantum apocalypse may not be arriving in 2026.
-But the migration work is real, it is already underway in serious organizations, and waiting for a credible headline is not a strategy.
+The quantum apocalypse probably isn’t arriving in 2026.
+But the migration work is real, already underway at serious organizations, and waiting for a credible headline is not a strategy.

 Sources: